+People

-People Monitoring reward and remuneration TowerBrook believes employee ownership can act as a driver of improved business performance by increasing alignment between employee behaviours and firmwide strategic objectives.
+Monitoring reward and remuneration

+TowerBrook believes employee ownership can act as a driver of improved business performance by increasing alignment between employee behaviours and firmwide strategic objectives.
 Over half of TowerBrook's portfolio companies (53%) reported they have equity participation schemes in place, granting stock, stock options or stock equivalents.
-13% reported that equity schemes exist for more than half their employees and the majority of this 13% stated that between 75-100% of their employees benefit from equity ownership.
+13% reported that equity schemes exist for more than half their employees and the majority19 of this 13% stated that between 75-100% of their employees benefit from equity ownership.

 All TowerBrook companies who track this measure20 pay at least the statutory minimum wage and we are pleased to see an increase in companies stating they pay their lowest-paid permanent staff above the statutory minimum.
 In 2022, 74% reported they paid either above (1-10%) or well above (>10%) minimum wage, up from 65% in 2021.
 We saw a fall in those that reported they paid their lowest-paid member of staff at minimum wage, down to 26% from 35% in 2021.
-The Living Wage Project TowerBrook has partnered with Business for Social Responsibility (BSR) to develop a Living Wage Project, designed to help portfolio companies become better, more sustainable businesses.
+The Living Wage Project

+TowerBrook has partnered with Business for Social Responsibility (BSR) to develop a Living Wage Project, designed to help portfolio companies become better, more sustainable businesses.
 BSR is a non-profit sustainable business network and consultancy, working with more than 300 member companies and partners globally, to develop business strategies and solutions that build a just and sustainable world.
 In the initial phase of our partnership, BSR provided support to TowerBrook to help us better understand the methodology and metrics for the calculation of a living wage.
 This year marked the baseline round of data collection on living wage across our portfolio.
-In 2022, 30% of TowerBrook's portfolio reported that they had a formal programme or commitment to pay the applicable living wage to their employees.
+In 2022, 30% of Tower Brook's portfolio reported that they had a formal programme or commitment to pay the applicable living wage to their employees.
 In the next phase of the Project, with BSR's support, we will drill deeper into these metrics and work with our portfolio companies to educate on this topic and identify appropriate goals going forward.
-Employee engagement As Gallup's 'State of the Global Workplace: 2022 Report'22 points out, "Business units with engaged workers have 23% higher profit compared with business units with miserable workers.
-Additionally, teams with thriving workers see significantly lower absenteeism, turnover and accidents; they also see higher customer loyalty."
-Employee engagement is also contained within the initial six metrics for the ESG Data Convergence Initiative and has been incorporated into our annual RO survey.